-FREE Tutorial: Using Art & Magic WaterBorne © Air Dry Paints April 2020 UPDATED!
+FREE Tutorial: Using Art & Magic WaterBorne © Air Dry Paints UPDATED May 2021

 Thank you for buying WaterBorne Paints ©, developed at HunnyBuns Dolls & Reborn Supply by Master Artist Stephanie (Sullivan) Tackett.
 It’s easy to see that WaterBorne Air Dry Paints are taking the Reborn World by storm!
-From Beginners to Master Artists, WaterBorne is the most economical and easiest to use of any air dry systems!
+From Beginners to Master Artists, WaterBorne is the most economical and easiest to use of any air dry system!
 And I am here to help every step of the way.

 -Nontoxic, non-fading, flexible colors & mediums created from premium art grade pigments & ingredients.

 -Beautifully translucent colors!
 All products come in several affordable sizes for your convenience and to suit your budget.

 -Full support from Master Artist Stephanie S. Tackett (email: email@example.com) Join us on Facebook!
 Ask to join The Art & Magic of Reborning page.

 Debbie Henshaw was a big help in developing these paints.
 The results can be seen on her blog: www.http://theynevergrowupnursery.blogspot.com/theynevergrowupnursery.blogspot.com/2012/11/art-and-magic-water-borne-air- dry.html Please note that WB paints, mediums, and the techniques have evolved a bit since she wrote her blog about them.
 Stay up to date on www.hunnybunsrebornsupply.com

 April Yap and Angie Jones both helped with ongoing research and development which is much appreciated.